United States v. Nice: Implications

 The legal position of Native Americans during the time of the case could be compared to that of a Minor.
 Minors are citizens with guardians and have special laws applying only to them.
-Native Americans were set to have congress as a guardian.
-This status stemmed from the view of Native Americans as an inferior race which was put into legal terms in the case Johnson v.
-M'Intosh.
+Native Americans were set to have Congress as a guardian.
+This status stemmed from the view of Native Americans as an inferior race, as exemplified by the United States Supreme Court case Johnson v.
+McIntosh.
 Native Americans were viewed as unable to resist or handle alcohol.
 Congress viewed United States citizenship as a method of civilizing Native Americans.
 The treatment of citizenship in United States v.
 Nice implies the inferiority of Indians and allows for individual liberties of Native Americans to be restricted based on such an implication.

 Effects

 United States v.
 Nice was referenced in the case United States v.
 Mazurie to support the court's decision to uphold a conviction of selling alcohol in Indian Country against non-Indians on the Wind River Reservation who had been denied a tribal liquor license.
 United States v.
 Nice upheld Congressional power to regulate any commercial transaction involving individual Indians or a tribe, wherever situated, and to regulate the introduction of alcoholic beverages into Indian country.

 In his book American Indian Sovereignty and the U.S. Supreme Court: The Masking of Justice, David E. Wilkins claims that the decision in United States v.
 Nice "Muffled rights of individual Indians as federal citizens."
 The court's decision continued the contradictory treatment of Native Americans with the incongruous ideas of Indians as dependent people in need of protection and Indians as United States Citizens.

 United States v.
 Nice upheld the plenary power of Congress.
 The nearly unlimited power of Congress to adjust Indian rights still exists today.
 However, in the late 1960s and 1970s, congressional leadership began to see Indian policy in a new light.
 The past half century has seen a surge of laws favorable to Indians which allow tribes much more influence over their own futures.
 In fact, some Native Tribes, including the Yakama Nation, have banned alcohol on their reservations through acts of tribal sovereignty.